jposada202020/CircuitPython_uplot/docs/quick_start.rst

 Plot Usage
 =============
-We start importing some fundamental libraries for uplot to operate
+We start importing some fundamental libraries for plot to operate

 .. code-block:: python

     import board
     import displayio
-    from circuitpython_uplot.uplot import Uplot
+    from circuitpython_uplot.plot import Plot

 For reference, screen in CircuitPython are defined from left to right and up to bottom.
 This means that our (x=0, y=0) will be in the left upper corner of the screen.